ang-zeyu/infisearch/docs/src/how_it_works.md

 Most of the search library operates on a WebWorker, so you don't have to worry about blocking the UI thread.

-Document field population is however, is done on the main thread, as copy large documents to-fro WebWorker interfaces is costly (messages) and / or awkward (SharedArrayBuffer) at the moment.
+Document field store population is however, done on the main thread, as copying large documents to-and-fro WebWorker interfaces incurs substantial overhead.

 ### Wasm / Rust for the searcher